lbrios/essex-service-design-toolkit/docs/documentation/core/structuring-forms.md

 # Structuring forms

 This is a guide for building forms.
-It includes guidance on how to ask good questions and structure your form to ensure you get the information you need from users.
+It includes guidance on asking good questions and structuring your form.
 There's also a list of form elements with more specific guidance.

+A well laid-out form, with simple and intuitive questions will improve the quality of data you receive from users.

 ## Question protocols